One-Small-Thing/One-Small-Thing-FE/README.md

 ## Project Specs

 One Small Thing is a React application that uses React Router built in 12 days at the [Turing School of Software and Design](https://turing.edu/).
-The goal of this solo [project](https://mod4.turing.edu/projects/capstone/) was to solidify and demonstrate the understanding of:
+The goal of this group [project](https://mod4.turing.edu/projects/capstone/) was to solidify and demonstrate the understanding of:

 - React fundamentals
 - Apollo / Graph QL